MustaphaAwwal/Altschool3sProject/README.md

 ![Prometheus Pod Running](./screenshots/prometheus-pod-running.JPG)

-Please note that additional screenshots, such as the running pods in each namespace and the monitoring namespace, can be found in the `./screenshots` directory.
+Please note that additional screenshots, such as the running pods in each namespace and the monitoring namespace, can be found in the `screenshots` directory of this repository.

 ## Infrastructure Provisioning